EXPLAINER: Why the Dow topped 30,000 for the first time

 Nearly $4.6 trillion in investments directly track the S&P 500, while another $6.65 trillion measure themselves against the index’s performance.
 That total of $11.24 trillion is roughly 360 times the $31.5 billion in investments that track or benchmark their performance against the Dow.

-The S&P 500 was within striking distance Tuesday of eclipsing its record high set on Nov.
+Tuesday's rally also pushed the S&P 500 above its record high set on Nov.
 16.

 WHY PAY ANY ATTENTION TO THE DOW, THEN?